Higgsing $qq$-character and irreducibility: Introduction and summary

 \subsection{Higgs mechanism}

-Specialization of the weight parameters demonstrated above has a natural interpretation as the Higgs mechanism.
-Geometrically realizing the $qq$-character in the eight dimensional setup, called the gauge origami, the weight parameters are interpreted as the Coulomb moduli of the dual gauge theory defined in the transverse surface~\cite{Nekrasov:2016ydq}.
-From this point of view, the gauge symmetry is originally described by $\mathrm{U}(\mathbf{W}) = \prod_{i \in \Gamma_0} \mathrm{U}(w_i)$, which is a compact version of $G_w = \mathrm{GL}(\mathbf{W})$.
-Specialization of the weight parameters implies freezing all the Coulomb moduli except for the center of mass factor.
-Therefore, we have the symmetry breaking, $\mathrm{U}(\mathbf{W}) \to \mathrm{U}(1)$.
-We remark that the Higgs mechanism freezes the non-Abelian part of the gauge group.
+Specialization of the spectral parameters demonstrated above has a natural interpretation as the Higgs mechanism.
+Geometrically realizing the $qq$-character in the eight-dimensional setup, called the gauge origami, the spectral parameters are interpreted as the Coulomb moduli of the dual gauge theory defined in the transverse surface~\cite{Nekrasov:2016ydq}.
+From this point of view, the gauge symmetry is originally described by $\mathrm{U}(\mathbf{W}) = \prod_{i \in \Gamma_0} \mathrm{U}(w_i)$, which is the maximal compact subgroup of $G_w = \mathrm{GL}(\mathbf{W})$.
+Specialization of the spectral parameters implies freezing all the Coulomb moduli except for the center of mass factor.
+Therefore, we have the symmetry breaking, $\mathrm{U}(\mathbf{W}) \to \mathrm{U}(1)$, freezing the non-Abelian part of the gauge group (W- and Z-bosons).
 The $\mathrm{U}(1)$ factors of each $\mathrm{U}(w_i)$ are fixed by the bifundamental mass parameters except for the overall center of mass factor in this context.
 It has been established that the $qq$-character has no singularity with respect to this center of mass factor, a.k.a., the compactness theorem~\cite{Nekrasov:2016qym}.